szTheory/exifcleaner/README.md

 New translations and corrections to existing translations are welcome!
 See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section if there is a language you would like to add.
 Here is the current translations status:

+- Arabic ✅ by @ZER0-X
 - Chinese (Mandarin) ❌ needs translation
 - Danish ✅ by @zlatco
+- Dutch ✅ by @rvl-code
 - French (France) ✅
 - French (Quebec) ❌ needs translation if France version is not sufficient
 - German ✅ by @tayfuuun, with updates by @philippsandhaus